Retirement Fund Withdrawal Calculator

 Specify Your Annual Withdrawal Amount

-Indicate the fixed amount you plan to withdraw from your fund each year.
-This should align with your estimated annual expenses.
+Indicate the fixed amount you plan to withdraw from your fund each year to cover living expenses.

 3. 3